patrici0/ecs-code-on-aws/01-EnvironmentSetup/README.md

 ## 4. Understanding the Cloud9 Interface

 AWS Cloud9 is a cloud-based integrated development environment (IDE) that lets you write, run, and debug your code with just a browser.
 During this workshop, we will be using Cloud9 to interact with the application code and Docker containers.
-Since Cloud9 has everything we need to run the workshop, let's take a moment now to understand how we will running our commands and executing the steps.
+Since Cloud9 has everything we need to run the workshop, let's take a moment now to understand how we run our commands and execute the steps.

 This is the main interface presented by Cloud9 and the first thing you will see when clicking on the CloudFormation output URL: